 The intent and purpose of this section is to maintain and enhance resource-based industries, encourage the conservation of agricultural lands, and discourage incompatible uses.
-All primary and accessory uses shall be entitled to protection under the protective provisions of LCC 17.30.680.* [Ord.
+All primary and accessory uses shall be entitled to protection under the protective provisions of LCC 17.40 [Ord.
 1197 §2, 2007; Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1151 § 5.5, 1996.
 Formerly 17.30.610]

-*Code reviser’s note: Ord.
-1197 repealed LCC 17.30.680 and readopted the provisions of that section in LCC 17.40.050.

 17.30.610 Primary uses.

 (1) Agriculture and agricultural activities including aquaculture, viticulture, floriculture, horticulture, general farming, dairy, the raising, feeding, and sale or production of poultry, livestock, fur-bearing animals, honeybees including feeding operations, Christmas trees, nursery stock, and floral vegetation, agricultural processing facilities, commercial greenhouse operations that are an integral part of a local soil-based commercial agricultural operation, wholesale nurseries, and other agricultural activities.